 Household income is calculated using all sources of individual income, including all individuals residing together who are related.
 Median household income means that half of all households have a higher annual income and half are lower than the median income.

 Poverty is defined here by comparing a household's annual income to a set of federal poverty thresholds, as determined by the U.S. Census Bureau.
-Both 100% and 185% thresholds are shown.
-In 2014, for example, a two adult, two child household below the 100% poverty threshold had an annual income below $24,008 (and below the 185% poverty threshold if less than $44,415 in annual income).
+In 2019, for example, a two adult, two child household below the 100% poverty threshold had an annual income below $25,926, below the 185% poverty threshold if less than $47,963 in annual income, and below the 200% poverty threshold if less than $51,853 in annual income for a two adult, two child household.
 Return to Poverty & Income to learn more.